DIAGNOSING NETWORK SPEED WITH IPERF

 Iperf measures the maximum network throughput a server can handle.
 It is particularly useful when experiencing network speed issues, as you can use Iperf to determine which server is unable to reach maximum throughput.

-This guide assumes that you are the root user.
-If you are not using the super user, you will need to use sudo before each command.
+user.
+If you are not using the super user, you will need to use

 Using Iperf